gvwilson/sensibleadventures/maddy-roo/old.md

 they fit together to make a map.
 Maddy's heart raced.
 The 'X' must be where they were.
-And the other 'X' at the end of the dotted line---was that the way out?
+And that dotted trail---that must be the way out.

 A buzz and a click made her turn her head.
 Dockety's manipulator twitched.